aureliojargas/txt2regex/tests/cmdline.md

 $
 ```

-The original code always shows version zero.
-The real version is set only when using `make install`.

 ## Option --showmeta

 A handy table showing all the metacharacters for all the programs txt2regex knows about.
 Nice for comparisons or for a quick memory refresh.